cctbx/cctbx_project/README.md

 ## Nightly check of current release (except for Apple Silicon)

 A subset of tests is run on the current `cctbx-base` package every night (6 pm Pacific) to test compatibility with the latest packages from `conda-forge`.
+Additional source files for `fable` and `antlr3` are needed for the tests.

 <table>
   <thead><tr><th>Variant</th><th>Status</th></tr></thead>